Aias/words/commonplace/what-is-harder-than-design.md

 What kills me is the teams who get into the bad habit of holding *meetings* every time they need to figure out how something is going to work.
 Did you ever try to write poetry in a committee meeting?
 It’s like a bunch of fat construction guys trying to write an opera while sitting on the couch watching *Baywatch*.
 The more fat construction guys you add to the couch, the less likely you are to get opera out of it.

-/
+### 2

-\[Scott Rosenberg’s excellent new book\] is a great look at one particular type of software project: the kind that ends up spinning and spinning its wheels without really going anywhere because the vision was too grand and the details were a little short.
+Scott Rosenberg’s excellent new book is a great look at one particular type of software project: the kind that ends up spinning and spinning its wheels without really going anywhere because the vision was too grand and the details were a little short.